-And almost any other specific financial “to do” that could help you become rich is really some variation on these themes.
-It’s great that there really aren’t many secrets.
+Again, this list of basic actions to take if you’re wondering how to become rich is relatively accessible to most people.
+Almost any other specific financial “to do” that could help you become rich is really some variation on these themes.

 It comes down to your habits.
 It’s about the actions you take not just once or when you think about it, but every single day.
 It’s about the time and energy you invest in making the right decisions over and over and over again.

 This is where building wealth gets hard.
 This is what separates many people who have the potential to become wealthy from the people who are wealthy.